BeCre11how/SoCo2-/README.md

 - `main(trace_file_path)`: Entry point to the script.
 Calls the above functions in sequence and prints the final report.

 ## Usage
-To run the script, use the following command (replace trace_file.log with your log file name):
+To run the script, use the following command (`reporting.py` requires the specification of a trace file, replace `trace_file.log` for different trace files):

 `python reporting.py trace_file.log`